-Let us pray to the Heart of our Lord Jesus Christ, whose side was pierced when he was crucified for our salvation.
+Let us pray to the Heart of our Lord Jesus Christ, whose side was pierced on the day of His crucifixion for our sins.

-Father, Your Son loved us and gave himself for our salvation by dying on the cross.
-May his wounded heart be an everlasting reminder of his immense love, and an inspiration to love him as he loved us, he who lives and reigns with You and the Holy Spirit, one God, forever and ever.
+Father, Your Son loved us and died on the Cross for our salvation.
+May His wounded heart be an everlasting reminder of His immense love, and our inspiration to love Him as he loved us.

 The Lord says: 'I will pour out on the house of David and on the inhabitants of Jerusalem a spirit of mercy and supplication so that when they look on him whom they have thrust through, they will mourn for him as one mourns for an only child, and they will grieve for him as one grieves over a firstborn.

 On that day a fountain will be opened for the house of David and the inhabitants of Jerusalem, to purify from sin and uncleanness.'

 'So the soldiers came and broke the legs of the first and then of the other one who was crucified with Jesus.
 But when they came to Jesus and saw that he was already dead, they did not break his legs, but one soldier thrust his lance into his side, and immediately blood and water flowed out.'

 He who accepts God's love is modeled by it.
 Man's experience of God's love is akin to a 'calling', which must be answered.

 Gazing upon the Lord, who took away our infirmities and bore our diseases (Mt 8,17), we're becoming more mindful of the suffering and the needs of others.
 By gazing into the deeply pierced side of Christ, we become able to understand the will of God to save us.
 It enables us to trust his saving, merciful love, and at the same time, strengthens our desire to partake in his deed of salvation, by becoming his instruments.